 The high-power AMG models give this limo supercar rivalling performance.
 The S 63 has a twin-turbo V8 and can manage 0-62mph in 4.4 seconds, while the V12 twin-turbo S 65 is a tenth of a second faster.
 These models come in long-wheelbase form, and while they're not the last word in sharp handling, you'll be surprised by how well they corner considering the car's sheer size.

 Mercedes has forged a strong reputation for building durable cars, and this is backed by an impressive top 10 finish in our Driver Power 2014 satisfaction survey.

-As you’d expect, the S300 comes with plenty of standard safety kit, including eight airbags, a traffic sign recognition camera, a driver drowsiness monitor and a stability control system which incorporates Curve Dynamic Assist and Crosswind Assist.
+As you’d expect, there's plenty of standard safety kit, including eight airbags, a traffic sign recognition camera, a driver drowsiness monitor and a stability control system which incorporates Curve Dynamic Assist and Crosswind Assist.

 Given the S-Class’s luxury car status, it’s no surprise to find most of the space in the cabin is reserved for rear seat passengers.
 There’s a trio of three-point belts for the rear bench, but most buyers will treat this car as a four-seater, while Mercedes offers a two-seat luxury back seating option for even more luxury.

 Rear head and legroom is generous, while the £4,335 Executive Rear Package adds a reclining function, powered blinds for the side and rear windows and ventilation for the seats.

 There’s also plenty of storage space, including the fold-down rear armrest that includes a pair of cup-holders and neat lidded cubby.
 The Mercedes also features a useful 510-litre boot – although the optional £1,130 fridge compartment reduces capacity by 40 litres.